blytkerchan/blytkerchan.github.io/_posts/2010-06-24-feedback-on-c32-constructive-destructive-or-pointless.markdown

 Even though I support the bill in general, including the provisions banning the breaking of the digital locks, I would tend to agree that the ban on the tools should be dropped.
 The bill bans the tools if

-<blockquote>(i) the technology, device or component is designed or produced primarily for the purposes of circumventing a technological protection measure,
+<blockquote>(i) the technology, device or component is designed or produced primarily for the purposes of circumventing a technological protection measure,<br/>

-(ii) the uses or purposes of the technology, device or component are not commercially significant other than when it is used for the purposes of circumventing a technolog- ical protection measure, or
+(ii) the uses or purposes of the technology, device or component are not commercially significant other than when it is used for the purposes of circumventing a technolog- ical protection measure, or<br/>

 (iii) the person markets the technology, device or component as being for the purposes of circumventing a technological protection measure or acts in concert with another person in order to market the technology, device or component as being for those purposes.</blockquote>